 Mass-produced lager in Rome

-Italy only really exports mass-produced lager in the form of Peroni (in actual fact their ‘Nastro Azzuro’ – blue ribbon – recipe; regular Peroni, which comes in a brown bottle and tastes very similar, is not exported), which is a crisp but bland and slightly sweet industrial lager that sits alongside other brands such as Poretti and Moretti – though worth a mention in the industrial lager category are Menabrea from the north of Italy, and Ichnusa from Sardinia, which are both more ‘dry’ and a little more tasty.
-Ichnusa also produces a popular unfiltered (non-filtrata) version of its lager.
+Italy only really exports mass-produced lager in the form of Peroni (in actual fact their ‘Nastro Azzuro’ – blue ribbon – recipe; regular Peroni, which comes in a brown bottle and tastes very similar, is not exported), which is a crisp but bland and slightly sweet industrial lager that sits alongside other brands such as Poretti and Moretti – though worth a mention in the industrial lager category are Menabrea from the north of Italy, and Ichnusa from Sardinia, which are both more ‘dry’ and a little more tasty, though the non-filtrata (unfiltered) version of Ichnusa is somewhat smoother.

 Most regular bars and restaurants will usually only have one brand available on tap, but will probably have other brands in bottles.
-All of the above can be bought extremely cheaply from a supermarket.
+All of the above can be bought astonishingly cheaply from a supermarket.

 How much is beer in Rome?

-The cost of beer in Rome differs wildly from place to place, from only around 1 euro for a 660 ml bottle in a supermarket to €5 for a 330 ml bottle of the same beer in a restaurant.
+The cost of beer in Rome differs wildly from place to place, from just over 1 euro for a 660 ml bottle in a supermarket to €5 for a 330 ml bottle of the same beer in a restaurant.

 Buying a pint (PEEN-tah – not always available) or a media in a place that serves craft beer on tap will probably put you on the high end of the price scale (€4 to €5), and if you eat at a high-end restaurant that serves really artisan bottled beers, you could be charged €10 or more – though that’s sometimes for a bottle of ale the size of a wine bottle (750 ml)!